But that growth doesn’t mean that all is well in the industry.

-How This Affects Firms: Ask just about anyone in the construction industry about labor, and they’ll tell you the same thing: It’s harder than ever to find skilled workers.
+How does this affect your firm?
+Ask just about anyone in the construction industry about labor and they’ll tell you the same thing: It’s harder than ever to find skilled workers.

-This is an especially big problem for small and midsize businesses (SMBs), who struggle to compete with the deeper pockets of larger firms in attracting top talent.
-In addition to money, larger firms can also offer more career advancement opportunities than a smaller or midsize firm.
+This is an especially big problem for small and midsize businesses (SMBs), which struggle to compete with the deeper pockets of larger firms for attracting top talent.
+In addition to money, larger firms can offer more career advancement opportunities.

 But SMBs have their own advantages:

 - Smaller firms offer a tight-knit and supportive working environment.

 - Smaller firms can give more personalized, hands-on training to their employees that can prove valuable to their career.

 - Employment perks can be more tailored to the individual employee’s wants and needs.

 What should you do?
 Instead of searching for top talent, develop it yourself.
 Find unskilled workers and pitch them with free training and apprenticeships to help them grow in your firm.
 Our step-by-step guide for doing this will help you get started, but here’s a basic rundown:

 - Look for unskilled workers with potential: During your job search, identify candidates who are unskilled (and therefore less expensive to hire), enthusiastic (so they’re trainable), loyal (so they’ll stick around), and have shown initiative in the past.